No Time Like the Present

 - On the topic of DBAs, you should definitely prepare for the event that some of your DBAs will not survive the apocalypse.
 Place the job ads today, or better yet, sign a flexible contract with your friendly remote-DBA provider.

-- Of course the ultimate plan against sudden lack of DBAs is automation.
-Make sure all your routine tasks are scripted and automated and your database may survive your apocalypse even if none of your DBAs do.
+- Of course, the ultimate plan against sudden lack of DBAs is automation.
+Make sure all your routine tasks are scripted and automated, and your database may survive the apocalypse even if none of your DBAs do.
 Some may even argue that automating all routine tasks is a good idea even if the world does not come to an end.

 - Now is also an excellent time to review and revise your disaster recovery plans (DRP).
-Years ago our department underwent an audit which required us to have a DR plan.
-At the time we did not have multiple datacenters or even off-site backups, so we doubted our ability to pass the audit, not to mention surviving an apocalypse.
-Luckily, our manager was very detailed oriented and noticed that passing the audit just required us to have a DR plan, it did not specify what the plan should actually contain.
+Years ago, our department underwent an audit that required us to have a DR plan.
+At the time, we did not have multiple datacenters or even off-site backups, so we doubted our ability to pass the audit, not to mention surviving an apocalypse.
+Luckily, our manager was very detail-oriented and noticed that passing the audit just required us to have a DR plan.
+It did not specify what the plan should actually contain.
 We drafted a simple DR plan:

 When in trouble or in doubt